iamdtang/backbone-computed-properties/README.md

 ### Install

-Grab _backbone-computed.js_ from the _src_ directory and include it on your page.
+Grab _backbone-computed.min.js_ from the _dist_ directory and include it on your page.

 ```html
 <script src="backbone-computed.js"></script>